CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/Gettingstarteddev.md

 ## Objective

-This lab is designed to equip participants with hands-on experience in exploring Azure AI services, such as Computer Vision and Cognitive Services, to enhance applications with capabilities like image recognition, text analysis, and speech processing.
+This lab is designed to equip participants with hands-on experience in configuring and managing Microsoft Dev Box environments to streamline development workflows.

--   **Explore Computer Vision :** Implement a Cognitive Services resource to analyze images using the Computer Vision service.
-Configure and run a client app to extract captions, objects, and tags for visual insights.
--   **Explore Cognitive Services :** Implement an Anomaly Detector resource to analyze time-series data and detect anomalies.
-Configure a client app to identify unusual patterns for real-world insights.
+- **Implement Dev Box:** Configure and manage cloud-based development workstations using Microsoft Dev Box, including creating Dev Box definitions, setting up network connections, and accessing Dev Boxes through the portal.

 ## Prerequisites